 Record sealing and record expungement are often lumped together, but are actually very different processes – especially in Pennsylvania.
 Record sealing is when your records are sealed from public view and can only be accessed in certain circumstances.
 Record expungement is when all records but one of your arrest and/or charge are destroyed, and the one remaining is only for law enforcement agency use.

-Pennsylvania does not offer record sealing, but expungement is offered in a few specific circumstances.
+Pennsylvania does now offer record sealing, and expungement is offered in a few specific circumstances.
 An experienced defense attorney will be able to help you determine your eligibility and assist you through the process.

 Philadelphia Record Expungement Attorney

 Joseph Lento founded Lento Law Firm based on the principle of providing personal service to people in need of legal help.
 If you are wondering if your arrest record or completed conviction is eligible for expungement in Pennsylvania, Joseph Lento will assess your case and guide you through the process.

 With nearly a decade of experience as a criminal defense attorney, he will make expunging your criminal record as easy for you as possible.
 For your free consultation, call the attorneys of Lento Law Firm at (215) 535-5353 today.